 Jared started to count slowly in his head as he rang the doorbell.
 As he counted he looked around to make sure that his four-year-old son was still standing at his side and hadn’t gone running off to smell some flowers.
-As he counted past fifty Mississippi, Jared through that if he got all the way up to two hundred Mississippi with no response, he was going to let himself into the house just to make sure that Olivia was still breathing.
+As he counted past fifty Mississippi, Jared thought that if he got all the way up to two hundred Mississippi with no response, he was going to let himself into the house just to make sure that Olivia was still breathing.

 Around eighty-seven Mississippi, he heard the locks turning and a pajama-clad, puffy-eyed Olivia smiled weakly up at him.
 “Dimitri called you.”
 It wasn’t a question.

 “He’s just worried—and how can you say no to this little face?”
-He ruffled Ben’s hair, and as Ben squirmed to get out of his father’s reach, Olivia did smile a little more earnestly.
+He ruffled Ben’s hair.
+As Ben squirmed to get out of his father’s reach, Olivia did smile a little more earnestly.